The Growing Stone: Plot summary

 As dusk falls, d’Arrast follows the sailor and his brother to a hut near the forest, containing a statue or idol of a horned god, where men and women are dancing.
 As the drums get louder and faster and the dancers get wilder, d’Arrast’s new friend forgets his decision not to dance and joins the circle.
 D’Arrast tries to remind him not to dance but is asked to leave the ceremony.

 The next day d’Arrast is watching the town procession when he sees his friend of the night before trying to carry out his promise.
 The sailor is struggling to carry the fifty-kilo stone and falls more than once.
 D’Arrast goes to walk with him and tries to offer support but it is no use.
 Utterly exhausted from the previous night’s festivities, the sailor eventually has to abandon his attempt to carry the stone to the church.

-When the sailor finally falls, d’Arrast decides to take over his task for him.
+When the sailor falls, d’Arrast decides to take over his task for him.
 He lifts the heavy burden from his friend and carries it towards the church.
 The stone seems to grow heavier as he goes, and he too struggles.
 However, he suddenly decides to change his route and carry his burden, not to the church, but downtown to the sailor’s own hut, where he flings it into the centre of the room.
 As the sailor and his brother catch up with d’Arrast, they react, not with anger, but by asking him to sit and join them.